-The following table sets forth information concerning shares of our Class A Common Stock that may be issued under our equity compensation plans as of December 31, 2014.
+The following table provides information as of December 31, 2018 with respect to shares of our Class A Common Stock that may be issued under our equity compensation plans:

-Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted- Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by security holders (1) 1,854,834(2) \$ 24.48(3) 3,575,503(4) Equity compensation plans not approved by security holders (5) 210,364 Total 1,854,834(2) \$ 24.48(3)(6) 3,785,867(4)
+Number of Securities

+Number of Remaining

+Securities to be Weighted- Available for Future

+Issued Upon Average Issuance

+Exercise of Exercise Price of Under Equity

+Outstanding Outstanding Compensation

+Options, Options, Plans (Excluding

+Warrants and Warrants and Securities

+Rights Rights Reflected in Column (a))

+(#) (\$) (#)

+Plan Category (a) (b) (c)

+Equity compensation plans approved by security holders (1) 2,153,216 (2) 1.81 (3) 2,651,633 (4)

+Equity compensation plans not approved by security holders - (6) 210,364

+Total 2,153,216 (2) 1.81 (3)(6) 2,861,997 (4)
-(1) Includes the Stock Option Plan, the 2004 Stock Incentive Plan, the 2012 Stock Incentive Plan, the 2012 Formula Plan and the Employee Plan.
-Grants under the Employee Plan have been suspended since December 31, 2005.

-- (2) Includes 459,250 shares to be issued upon the exercise of outstanding options under the Stock Option Plan that terminated in 2007.
-Because the Stock Option Plan has been terminated, no options remain available for issuance under that plan.
-Also includes 605,547 shares issuable upon the exercise of outstanding options under the 2004 Stock Incentive Plan and 781,696 shares issuable upon the vesting of outstanding restricted stock units granted under the 2012 Stock Incentive Plan.
-The weighted-average exercise price information in column (b) does not take outstanding restricted stock units into account because they do not have an exercise price. - (3) Does not include the exercise price of options under the Employee Plan because no such options are outstanding. - (4) Includes 1,991,659 shares available for future issuance under the 2012 Stock Incentive Plan through grants of options, stock appreciation rights, restricted stock, restricted stock units or other stock awards (which amount does not include the additional 2,000,000 shares that stockholders are being asked to approve for issuance under the 2012 Stock Incentive Plan at the Annual Meeting).
-Also includes 232,156 shares available for future issuance under the 2012 Formula Plan through grants of restricted stock.
+- (1) Includes the 2004 Stock Incentive Plan, the 2012 Stock Incentive Plan, the 2012 Formula Plan and the Sonic Automotive, Inc. Employee Stock Purchase Plan (the "Employee Plan").
+Grants under the Employee Plan have been suspended since December 31, 2005. - (2) Includes 32,808 shares issuable upon the exercise of outstanding options granted under the 2004 Stock Incentive Plan.
+Also includes 2,120,408 shares issuable upon the vesting of outstanding restricted stock units granted under the 2012 Stock Incentive Plan.
+The weighted-average exercise price information in column (b) does not take outstanding restricted stock units into account because they do not have an exercise price. - (3) Does not include the exercise price of options granted under the Employee Plan because no such options are outstanding. - (4) Includes 991,419 shares available for future issuance under the 2012 Stock Incentive Plan through grants of options, stock appreciation rights, restricted stock, restricted stock units or other stock awards (but does not include the additional 2,000,000 shares that stockholders are being asked to approve for issuance under the 2012 Stock Incentive Plan at the Annual Meeting).
+Also includes 308,526 shares available for future issuance under the 2012 Formula Plan through grants of restricted stock or restricted stock units.
 Also includes 1,351,688 shares available for future issuance under the Employee Plan.
 As noted above, grants under the Employee Plan have been suspended since December 31, 2005. - (5) Represents the Sonic Automotive, Inc. Nonqualified Employee Stock Purchase Plan (the "Nonqualified ESPP").
-Grants under the Nonqualified ESPP have been suspended since December 31, 2005. - (6) Does not include the exercise price of options under the Nonqualified ESPP because no such options are outstanding.
+Grants under the Nonqualified ESPP have been suspended since December 31, 2005. - (6) Does not include the exercise price of options granted under the Nonqualified ESPP because no such options are outstanding.